General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 Contemporary lure maker Reese Platt has made many different lure models.

 The Pneuman Shrimp was made of plastic and had a metal plate molded into the head.
-The body sections were connected by a short chain.
+The body sections were connected by a short bead chain.

 Pompanette, Inc.